Money Calculator

 Have a short to medium-term goal (1-5 years)

-Are risk-averse or nearing retirement
+Are risk-averse or nearing/in retirement

-Want predictable interest income every quarter
+Want quarterly interest payouts as income

-Want to park emergency funds safely
+Need to park emergency funds safely

-Are a senior citizen seeking regular income
+Are a senior citizen needing stable income

-Tax Treatment: FD vs SIP in 2026
+FD vs SIP Tax Comparison in India (2026)

 FD Tax Rules